Find Affordable College Courses

 Louisville, KY

-A rank of #2 on this year’s list means University of Louisville is a great place for liberal arts / sciences and humanities students working on their master’s degree.
-Located in the city of Louisville, UofL is a public school with a fairly large student population.
+Out of the 2 schools in Kentucky that were part of this year’s ranking, University of Louisville landed the # 2 spot on the list.
+Located in the large city of Louisville, UofL is a public school with a very large student population.

 About 33% of the students majoring in liberal arts / sciences and humanities at the school are women while 67% are male.